kkrasilschikova/account-name-from-SalesForce/README.md

 You'll receive an e-mail with a new token.

-####In order to test the program
+#### In order to test the program

 - run `sbt assembly`
-- start AccountNameFromSalesForce.jar pasing csv filename, username and password
+- start AccountNameFromSalesForce.jar passing csv filename, username and password